Tuesday, July 12, 2011

 Thus, the eternal argument continues.
 Me taking

-Many a avatars, like incarnations with my own truth;
+Many an avatar, like incarnations with my own truth;

 They waiting for me to arrive, every time the flood recedes